 The Registered Marine Coatings Inspectors (RMCI) course and qualification were launched in 2014.
 It is the result of collaboration between a range of stakeholders with a vested interest in the specialist marine superyacht coatings arena.

 Until this standard was introduced, there were no specific qualifications for marine coatings Inspectors.

-The RMCI week-long course, including a half-day examination, is delivered by the Marine Surveying Academy at various locations in the UK, Europe and further afield.
+The RMCI week-long course, including a half-day examination, is delivered by the Marine Surveying Academy remotely.
 The standard is accredited by the International Institute of Marine Surveying.

 Those delegates who successfully complete and pass the RMCI course and examination are automatically entitled to one year’s free membership of the International Institute of Marine Surveying as a Technician Member.